stephaneVercouillieBMID/slate/source/workingVersion.html.md

      https://merchant.itsme.be/oidc/jwkSet

 It is expected that you will also expose their signing and encryption keys in such a way.
 The location of your JWKSet must be configured by an  administrator of BMID during your on-boarding.
-The exposed endpoint must be HT

-----------the RP will also expose their signing and encryption keys in such a way.
-The location of the RP JWKSet must be configured by an  administrator of BMID during onboarding of RP.
 The exposed endpoint must be HTTPS.
  ># 6. **FAQ**
  >## [JWKSet](#jwks)
  >